raspberrypilearning/push-button-stop-motion/worksheet.md

 ## Render the video

-1. Now return to the terminal window.
+1. To render the video, begin by returning to the terminal window.
 1. Run the video rendering command:

     ```bash